 Dean Jack Otis Social Problem and Social Policy Lecture

-The Social Problem and Social Policy Lecture focuses on an important social problem such as poverty, white collar crime, and global warming.
-Dr. Otis established a permanent endowment to support this lecture series and inspire further academic attention to current social problems.
+This lecture is made possible by the Dean Jack Otis Social Problem and Social Policy Lecture fund.
+Dean Otis served as dean of the School of Social Work at The University of Texas at Austin from 1965 – 1977.
+He established a permanent endowment to support this lecture series and inspire further academic attention to current social problems.

 About Dean Jack Otis